-The April Advance Report on March Durable Goods was released this morning by the Census Bureau.
+The Advance Report on Manufacturers’ Shipments, Inventories and Orders released today gives us a first look at the latest durable goods numbers.
 Here is the Bureau's summary on new orders:

-New orders for manufactured durable goods in March decreased $13.1 billion or 5.7 percent to $216.3 billion, the U.S. Census Bureau announced today.
-This decrease, down two of the last three months, followed a 4.3 percent February increase.
-Excluding transportation, new orders decreased 1.4 percent.
-Excluding defense, new orders decreased 4.7 percent.
+New orders for manufactured durable goods in July increased $9.7 billion or 4.4 percent to $228.9 billion, the U.S. Census Bureau announced today.
+This increase, up following two consecutive monthly decreases, followed a 4.2 percent June decrease.
+Excluding transportation, new orders increased 1.5 percent.
+Excluding defense, new orders increased 3.8 percent.

 In theory the durable goods orders series should be one of the more important indicators of the economy's health.
-But its susceptibility to major revisions of the previous monthly data suggests caution in taking the data for any particular month too seriously.
+However, its volatility and susceptibility to major revisions suggest caution in taking the data for any particular month too seriously.